 Zelnorm

-tegaserod maleate) is a prescription medicine that was licensed for the treatment of irritable bowel syndrome (IBS) with
+Zelnorm® (tegaserod maleate) is a prescription medicine that was licensed for the treatment of irritable bowel syndrome (IBS) with constipation, as well as constipation that has lasted longer than six months with no apparent cause.

 In March 2007, Zelnorm was taken off the market in the United States because it was shown to increase the risk for a heart attack, angina, or stroke.
 In July 2007, the United States Food and Drug Administration (FDA) announced that Zelnorm will be available to people who meet certain criteria through a special program called a "treatment IND" (see Zelnorm Recall for more information).
 However, as of April 2, 2008, Zelnorm is no longer available under the treatment IND program, although it may still be available in certain emergency situations.

-Zelnorm is manufactured by Novartis Pharmaceuticals Corporation.
+It is manufactured by Novartis Pharmaceuticals Corporation.

-Specific uses of Zelnorm include:
+Specific uses of the drug include:

 - Short-term treatment of IBS with constipation in women.